Last updated on August 10, 2026

 Witch-Maw Nephilim | Illustration by Greg Staples

-Nephilim are one of the forgotten cycles in Magic, aspiring to be something great before being tossed aside.
+The original nephilim are one of the forgotten cycles in Magic, aspiring to be something great before being tossed aside.
 These Eldrazi precursors were the original primordial evils in Magic and didn’t get nearly enough depth to their story.
-I’d love for these guys to make a comeback since there’s a lot left on the table.
+I’d love if they made a comeback since there’s a lot left on the table, which seems more likely now that we've got an actual legendary representative.

 That’s it for me.
 I’m definitely considering building an Ink-Treader deck now!